 In this blog, let us check out the Speciality of Apatsahayesvarar Temple in Alangudi:

 - Alangudi Apatsahayesvarar Temple is one of the 275 Paadal Petra Sthalams which is praised by the Nayanmars (Thirugnanasambanthar and Appar) in the Tevaram Hymns.

-- One of the main speciality of Alangudi Apatsahayesvarar Temple is its structure which reminds of the famous Philosophy ‘Matha Pitha Guru‘.
-On entering this divine temple, one will first meet the Goddess Parvathi (Matha) followed by Lord Shiva (Pitha) and the Lord Dakshinamoorthy (Guru).
+- One of the main specialities of Alangudi Apatsahayesvarar Temple is its structure which reminds of the famous Philosophy ‘Matha Pitha Guru‘.
+On entering this divine temple, one will first meet the Goddess Parvathi (Matha) followed by Lord Shiva (Pitha) and Lord Dakshinamoorthy (Guru).

 - The presiding deity, Apatsahayesvarar of this temple is a Swayambulinga Murthy.

-- As there is no direct shrine for planet Jupiter here, Lord Dakshinamurthy who is considered as the authority of the planet Jupiter is worshipped very devotionally here at Alangudi Apatsahayesvarar Temple.
+- As there is no direct shrine for planet Jupiter here, Lord Dakshinamurthy who is considered as the authority of the planet Jupiter is worshipped very devotionally here at Alangudi Abathsagayeswarar Temple.

 - Alangudi Apatsahayesvarar Temple is said to be the only temple where the Chariot Festival of Lord Dakshinamurthy is celebrated.

-- Alangudi Apatsahayesvarar Temple is considered as a “Panch Aranya Sthalam” which means the place covered by 5 forests.
+- Alangudi Apatsahayesvarar Temple is considered as a “Panch Aranya Sthalam” which means a place covered by 5 forests.

 - Three holy rivers namely, Cauvery, Kolidam, and Vennaru surround the Alangudi Apatsahayesvarar Temple.